marcornett/100-days-of-code/log.md

 **Today's Progress**: Working on bot tracker in Django.
 Mostly have the user info setup.
 Querying for tickets assigned to user.
 Need to finish ticket status updates.

 **Thoughts:** Instructions were a little confusing and may have been mislead by the demo ultimately.

+### Day 17: November 25, 2020

+**Today's Progress**: Finished bug tracker.
+Will work on CSS

+**Thoughts:** Initially, this was a little rough but overall it turned out well.
+Manage the state of a ticket was tricky but with time it started to make more sense.

+### Day 18: November 26, 2020

+**Today's Progress**: Today, learning about Ruby on Rails.
+Hoping to learn more about bots.

+**Thoughts:** Seems closer to Python than anything I know so this should be pretty approachable.

+### Day 19: November 27, 2020

+**Today's Progress**: Continuing with Ruby on Rails today.
+Learning about string methods and string interpolation.

+**Thoughts:** So far so good.
+Will try to dive in deap quicker.